DESIGNER DIRTY LAUNDRY

 “No. Not yet, anyway.”

-“That’s a New York license,” she said.
+“That’s a New York license,” she commented.

 I wasn’t a morning person.
 It was day one of a new job and a new life.
 Full of potential.
 My early arrival had less to do with my natural inclinations and more to do with my need to make a good impression.
 I was determined to be the best trend specialist Patrick had ever hired.

 I wandered through the shoe department on my way to the elevators, pausing by a round marble fixture that displayed a purple suede platform pump.
 My index finger traced over the black and white designer label that decorated the sock lining.